 Game: FIRST STEAMWORKS

 This robot had a large sloped ramp to receive Gears from the loading station, an active gear release mechanism to put gears on the peg, and a gear floor pickup that used a brush to stab the center of the Gear.
 It used a winch drum with bolts to grab the rope knot and used a pair of ratcheting wrenches to keep from slipping down.
+Earned a trip to the Michigan State Championship.

 2016